Our mission statement

 After the war, an estimated 1.5 million refugees stayed in India, a great proportion in Calcutta.
 CRS shifted its emphasis to supporting these people who lived in great poverty in the city’s slums, providing education, skills training and healthcare.

-More than forty years on, the work of CRS continues.
-It now operates as a development NGO with education, healthcare and empowerment programmes that support poor and disadvantaged communities in the slums of Calcutta (now Kolkata), and in rural villages in the states of West Bengal and Jharkhand.
+More than fifty years on, the work of CRS continues.
+It now operates as a development NGO with education, health care and empowerment programmes that support poor and disadvantaged communities in the slums of Calcutta (now Kolkata), and in rural villages in the states of West Bengal and Jharkhand.

 The work of CRS is focused on city slums in metropolitan Kolkata and rural villages in the surrounding districts.
 Visit the Locations section to see maps and find out more.